 What it’s about: “Nadia Greene, armed with her baseball bat and dominant will, beats up death and becomes a little bit immortal.
 Sort of.”

 Why I love it: OH MY GOD NADIA IS AMAZING.
+(That’s her beautifulness in the promo images at the top and end of this post.)
 She’s an African-American kid with natural hair and a bat, and Campbell draws her with so much respect and love.
 She takes no bull from anyone, even supernatural beings.

 Spare Keys for Strange Doors by Lucy Lyall